Skip to main content

 nono run --profile always-further/pi -- pi

-If the agent you want to use cannot be found, create an issue to request consideration for adding it to the registry, or better yet, fork an existing profile and submit a PR with the new agent profile!
-See Profiles & Groups for details on how to create your own profiles.
+If the agent you want to use cannot be found, create an issue to request consideration for adding it to the registry, or fork an existing profile and submit a PR with the new agent profile.
+See Package Publishing for details on publishing profiles.

 Build your own profile